 If you’re like Tareen and you have trouble staying focused throughout the day, you’re definitely not alone.
 This is something that all of us deal with, especially when we’re trying to get difficult work done.

-What’s the solution here?
-Are we just limited to the amount of work that we can do in each day?
+Okay… so are we just limited to the amount of work that we can do in each day?

 “The ability to delay gratification resisting short term temptations in order to meet long term goals.
-The capacity to override an unwanted though, feeling or impulse.
+The capacity to override an unwanted thought, feeling or impulse.
 Conscious effortful regulation of the self by the self.”

 Image from apa.org